 It is very important for family caregivers to set aside scheduled time every day to rest and recharge, and to help reduce stress.
 Nevertheless, prioritizing time and energy to do this may seem impossible.

-At Anthem Home Care, a local provider of Corpus Christi senior services and home care in the surrounding areas, we know how much stress family members take on when a loved one is in need of care.
+At Anthem Home Care, we know how much stress family members take on when a loved one is in need of care.
 Our services benefit not just the seniors we take care of, but the rest of the family as well, allowing family care providers to take much-needed time away.
 These caregiver support tips from our home care specialists can help decrease caregiver stress and restore peace:

 - Breathe deeply.
 Deep breathing is a fantastic way for you to immediately calm an anxious heart.
 And you can do it anywhere, anytime!
 Simply settle into a comfortable, seated position, breathe in through your nose while counting silently to five.
 Then, breathe out through your nose, again while silently counting to five.
 Repeat as many times as needed until you are feeling more peaceful.